mone27/cv/Simone_Massaro_CV_nov_2024.typ

 #resume-item[
 - Design and implement deep learning models for point cloud processing to perform semantic segmentation, instance segmentation, and species classification.
 - Created algorithmic models to identify trees in terrestrial point clouds using a custom C++ library.
-- Development pipeline for automated parallel processing of point clouds (custom python on ray backend, PostgreSQL database) including internal dashboard.
+- Developed a pipeline for automated parallel processing of point clouds using a custom Python implementation on a Ray backend and PostgreSQL database, integrated with an internal dashboard.
-- Development ML models for quality control of the pipeline output
+- Developed machine learning models for quality control of pipeline outputs.
 - Manage a data science team of five, including recruiting and onboarding new employees.
 - Develop the company’s technology strategy and oversee the web development team.
 ]